 - A forward pass thrown after the passer has crossed the line of scrimmage and returned behind it.

 - A forward pass after the ball has changed possession.

 Any of these types of forward passes are illegal and will be called back.

-If a forward pass is made beyond the line of scrimmage, the result of the play is a loss of down and a five yard penalty from the line of scrimmage.
-If a second forward pass is made, a loss of down is enacted and a five yard penalty occurs from the spot of the foul.
+In the NFL, there are only certain situations where an illegal forward pass will result in a loss of a down.
+If a forward pass is made beyond the line of scrimmage, the result of the play is a loss of down and a five-yard penalty from the line of scrimmage.
+If a second forward pass is made, a five-yard penalty occurs from the spot of the pass.
 The same goes for a forward pass on a turnover.
-There is no loss of down, seeing as the ball changed hands, but a five yard penalty is enacted from the location of the passer.
-These rules apply for all football leagues.
+There is no loss of down, seeing as the ball changed hands, but a five-yard penalty is enacted from the location of the passer.
 If an interception occurs on an illegal forward pass, the defensive team may choose to decline the penalty, in which case the interception will stand.
 Otherwise, the previous play does not count.

 The signal for an illegal forward pass is one hand behind the back while signaling towards the offending team.
-Almost always that is the offense that the official will be pointing to, except on the occasions where a change of possession occurs.
-Though all that is required is to hold the hand behind the back, usually the official will put their elbow out at a 45 degree angle, or wave their arm behind their back, to ensure that both teams and the crowd see the penalty signal.
+It is almost always the offense that the official will be pointing to, except on the occasions where a change of possession occurs.
+Though all that is required is to hold the hand behind the back, usually the official will put their elbow out at a 45-degree angle or wave their arm behind their back to ensure that both teams and the crowd see the penalty signal.

-- The quarterback scrambles out of the pocket and runs to their right where they throw the ball right after having crossed the line of scrimmage.
+- The quarterback scrambles out of the pocket and runs to their right, where they throw the ball right after crossing the line of scrimmage.

 - During a kickoff, a team needs to score.
 They try to lateral as much as possible but they end up throwing the ball forward instead of backward.

 What happens if an illegal forward pass is intercepted?